Skip to content

 • Receive immediate email advice on how to manage their situation and automatically identify the higher risk situations.

-Completed OBRA’s allow the HPT to:
+Completed OBRA’s allow HPT to:

 • Identify and prioritise incidents requiring specialist HPT input.